JoseUgal/php-ddd-api-skeleton/README.md

 ### ⛱️ Bounded Contexts

 * [Mooc](src/Mooc): Place to look in if you wanna see some code 🙂.
 Massive Open Online Courses public platform with users, videos, notifications, and so on.
-* [Backoffice](src/Backoffice): Here you'll find the use cases needed by the Customer Support department in order to manage users, courses, videos, and so on.

 ### 🎯 Hexagonal Architecture